emmanuel-123tech/AfricaBiomas/reports/solution_overview.md

 ## 2. Predictive Insights & Diagnostic Support

-A lightweight analytics layer applies linear-trend forecasts to monthly disease incidence.
-Alerts are generated when next-month projections deviate by ±20 cases, supporting proactive triage and supply-chain triggers.
-Extending the pipeline with gradient boosting or prophet-style models would capture seasonality and rainfall effects that drive malaria and respiratory peaks.
+A lightweight analytics layer now applies a custom gradient boosting ensemble enriched with seasonal harmonics and facility context features (staff coverage, functionality, stock-out pressure).
+The boosted forecast is blended with a Bayesian structural prior to stabilise noisy regions and deliver confidence intervals.
+Alerts trigger when next-month projections deviate by ±20 cases, supporting proactive triage and supply-chain triggers.

 Diagnostic support can plug into standard Integrated Management of Childhood Illness (IMCI) and WHO PEN protocols by matching presenting symptoms with facility capacity.
 A rules-based knowledge base triages patients to community health workers, PHC clinics, or district hospitals, ensuring early detection of severe malaria, pneumonia, or obstetric emergencies.

 ## 3. Integrated Decision-Support Prototype

-The Python toolkit outputs four data products:
+The Python toolkit outputs five data products:

 1. **Country dashboard feed** – aggregated readiness and utilisation metrics, consumable by Power BI, Superset, or Kobo dashboards.
 2. **Priority facility watchlist** – top underperforming facilities with staffing, functionality, and commodity gaps.
-3. **Surge forecast stream** – near-term predictions for malaria, respiratory, and maternal complications to pre-position supplies.
+3. **Surge forecast stream** – near-term predictions for malaria, respiratory, and maternal complications (with confidence bands) to pre-position supplies.
-4. **Actionable recommendations** – staffing redeployment counts, stock-out escalation flags, and referral activation prompts.
+4. **Actionable recommendations** – staffing redeployment counts, stock-out escalation flags, surge preparation prompts, and triage guidance aligned to national protocols.
+5. **Localised channel assets** – RapidPro flow definitions, USSD menu text, and SMS digests in English, French, Swahili, and Portuguese for low-bandwidth decision support.

 These outputs can be surfaced through:

-- **Low-bandwidth dashboards** with offline caching (e.g., Streamlit + sqlite or Power Apps).
+- **Low-bandwidth dashboards** with offline caching (Streamlit workspace included; optional export to Power BI or Superset).
-- **Chat-based assistants** integrated into WhatsApp, RapidPro, or USSD channels for facility managers to query in natural language.
+- **Chat-based assistants** integrated into WhatsApp, RapidPro, or USSD channels for facility managers to query in natural language, powered by the generated flow definitions.
-- **Automated SMS alerts** to district health officers for surge warnings or urgent stock replenishment tasks.
+- **Automated SMS alerts** and bulk digests to district health officers for surge warnings or urgent stock replenishment tasks, available in multiple languages.

 ## 4. Visualisation & Policy Engagement